Changes to the Home Education Law from 2012

-HB545 has been signed by the governor.
-This is the one time notification bill, and and will take effect on August 12.
-If you have been homeschooling and sending in a letter of notification in past years, you do not need to notify again this year.
+HB545 was the one time notification bill.
+It took effect on August 12, 2012.
+If you have been homeschooling and sending in a letter of notification in past years, you do not need to notify again.
 If you are homeschooling a new student, or have moved to a different district, you do need to notify.
 Do note that you need to keep your letter of acknowledgement from the school district or private school (and maybe an extra copy) in a safe place, since you will not be receiving a new letter each year.

-HB1571 removes the requirement to submit the annual evaluation to the “participating agency” and states that the results "(a) May be used to demonstrate the child’s academic proficiency in order to participate in public school programs.
+HB1571 (passed without the governor's signature) removed the requirement to submit the annual evaluation to the “participating agency” and states that the results "(a) May be used to demonstrate the child’s academic proficiency in order to participate in public school programs.

 (b) Shall not be used as a basis for termination of a home education program.

 (c) Provides a basis for a constructive relationship between the parent and the evaluator, both working together in the best interest of the child."
 The text of the bill can be found here

 HB545 requires only "one-time" notification for homeschooling.
 It also states that the Home Education Advisory Council will have an opportunity to review and comment on proposed rules, and it makes the three legislative members of the Council non-voting members.
 Half of the Council's voting membership is made up of homeschooling parents.
 You can read the text of the amended bill at http://www.gencourt.state.nh.us/legislation/2012/HB0545.html.